Rich-Molecular-Health-Lab/bioinformatics_stats/README.md

 - To view any of the html files, first download the raw file, and then open it in the browser of your choice (it will automatically open in whichever browser you set as your default).
 - To use the .Rmd files, I recommend you [pull or clone the repository to your R Studio](https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github).
 You can also download the individual Rmd files and then open them in your R Studio, but keep in mind that you will not have the files referenced in the code.

-Once you look through these, you should work on your own [MetadataSetup.Rmd](MetadataSetup.Rmd) script for the hypotheses you are trying to test.
+Once you look through these, you should work on your own [MetadataSetup](https://rich-molecular-health-lab.github.io/bioinformatics_stats/MetadataSetup.html) script for the hypotheses you are trying to test.
 You can download the tutorial as a template and edit it from there.

 I will add more tutorials and guides later, including details on how to best use github and R Studio to push and pull your own repositories to this site.
 - In the meantime see [here](https://happygitwithr.com/) and [here](https://docs.github.com/en/get-started/start-your-journey/git-and-github-learning-resources).